Bible Verse Of The Day

 After years of carrying her family alone, Eboni James faces the looming darkness of disconnection—both literal and spiritually.
 But just when she thinks God has forgotten her, her light breaks through in the most unexpected way.
 Let the story speak to your heart—scroll down to begin.

-In Little Rock, Arkansas, rain tapped gently against the bedroom window as Eboni James sat cross-legged on the edge of her bed, a stack of unpaid bills spread out before her.
+In Little Rock, rain tapped gently against the bedroom window as Eboni James sat cross-legged on the edge of her bed, a stack of unpaid bills spread out before her.
 The electric bill was overdue.
 Again.

 She pressed a palm to her forehead, whispering a prayer she was too tired to finish.